JXG052/Word-Guessing-Game/pseudo.md

 ## Pseudo

-1. Create Save Game Button
+1. Create Start Game Button
     * event listener that triggers a new word
 1. Create function that generates a random word
     * output changes to new word and blanks